Wildlife Rehabilitation

 6. Submit a $25 application fee and complete a wildlife rehabilitation permit application.

-7. For renewals only, file an annual report with the department of the previous year's activity.
+7. File an annual report with the department of the previous year's activity.

 Regulations